CKalitin/ckalitin.github.io/_posts/1957-10-04-small-sat-constellations.md

 Kick stages like Impulse's Mira can't solve this problem in the future because they cannot
 * You can shift orbital plane with a slightly higher orbit and RAAN change when in SSO.
 * More propulsion might be needed, good anyway like Starlink sats boosting themselves (higher isp!)

+Maybe I am falling for the trap of attempting to understand a technical issue without a technical enough perspective, off to University I go!